WMCAT.ORG HOME

 Media

 I understand that photographs and videos may be taken during WMCAT programming.
 I understand media and artwork produced by my student may be used for educational, funding, promotional or other purposes and may be sold on behalf of WMCAT.
-I give WMCAT my permission to use, in part or whole, the name, picture, performance, photograph and/or taped voice for my student.
+I give WMCAT my permission to use, in part or whole, the name, picture, performance, photograph and/or taped voice of my student now and in the future.
 WMCAT is released from any monetary compensation and any and all claims resulting from such use.
 I waive any right to inspect or approve the finished photography or video or audio recording.

 *If you have a unique case where your student cannot be photographed, please check the box, proceed with this waiver, and contact Teen Arts + Tech Program staff directly at teenprograms@wmcat.org.